What is a Landing Page?

 - “Most users find that their teeth look two shades whiter within five days, and six shades whiter within three weeks.”

-Statistics are the proof you need that your product is the best one out there, far superior to your competitors.
+Statistics are the proof you need that your product is the best option out there.

-You have to do some research to find out what copy and elements work best on your landing page.
-This involves A/B testing–a controlled experiment typically with two variants, A and B. Test your variants at different times, days, etc. on your pages, and see which formula leads to a high-converting landing page.
+Once you have a general idea of the copy and elements that you need, it’s time to refine.
+This involves A/B testing, a controlled experiment typically with two variants, A and B. Test your variants at different times, days, etc. on your pages, and see which formula leads to a high-converting landing page.
 Remember, it’s a good idea to always start simple and build from there.
-Why start with a complex landing page with tons of copy and different elements, when a more simplistic version can do a better job?

-If you want to keep increasing your conversion goals, you need to frequently test your copy, along with the other elements of your landing pages including heading and subheading variations, the benefits that you list, image variations, layout, etc.
+If you want to keep increasing your conversion goals, you need to frequently test and optimize your copy and page elements, including heading and subheading variations, the benefits that you list, image variations, layout, etc.

 To get a true picture of which changes are having an impact, it may take some time, but the results can be well worth it.
-Sometimes just a minor tweak such as changing the copy on your CTA button can make a huge impact on conversions.
+Sometimes just a minor tweak such as changing the copy on your CTA button can increase conversions.

 Remember that human element we mentioned in step 2?
 It’s important.
 Really important, actually.
 People trust and connect with people like them.
 Don’t try to sound like something you’re not.
 Be conversational, vulnerable, funny, show your personality–be you.
 That kind of realness is relatable, and people will be drawn in.